27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 3. Miller’s Pond – Old Pearsall Rd

-There are picnic tables, playgrounds, and restrooms available in the park.
+The park has picnic tables, playgrounds, and restrooms.
 The bank is the only accessible part of the Pond.
 Trout and Channel Catfish are the types of fish found here.
 It’s one of the most common San Antonio Fishing Spots.

 • Entry fee: Free.